 Make sure the description of the product states that either Mandragora officinarum or Mandragora autumnalis are the product that is being sold, if you want real mandrake.

 If you are interested in cultivating your own plants for medicine, you might be able to find live Mandragora officinarum plants for sale, as well as Mandragora officinarum seeds, at a local nursery.

 Seeds for growing plants, as well as other mandrake related items, can also occasionally be found at amazon or ebay.
-Richters used to sell Mandragora officinarum seeds, you can check here.
+There are probably other online seed suppliers that stock Mandragora officinarum seeds.

 The seeds are moderately hard to germinate.
 Do some research on how to germinate Mandragora officinarum seeds, and what kind of conditions the plant requires, before attempting to do so yourself.